White Crow Workshop

 The Inadvertent Carer

 In 2010, both my parents and both my in-laws were fit and moderately well.
 By the end of 2013 we had lost my Mother-in-Law to Bronchiectasis and my Dad to a series of heart attacks, minor strokes, vascular dementia and, ultimately, pneumonia.
 Over the next few years, my Father-in-Law’s health began to fail and he became increasingly dependant on my wife (mostly), a small army of neighbours and volunteers and myself to maintain his independence.
-In January 2024 the cause of his worsening breathlessness was found.
-He was diagnosed with Mesothelioma.

 The record of Mum’s physical and psychological condition turned into a record of her passage through the NHS and Social Services systems and nursing homes too.
 The staff, patients and residents that I met along the way became my social life so they figure prominently.